 * An extended-release tablet releases its drug slowly into your body over a long period of time.

 Find answers to some commonly asked questions about Ingrezza.

 How does Ingrezza work?

-TD may result from having too much of a chemical called dopamine in your brain.
+TD and chorea may result from having too much of a chemical called dopamine in your brain.
 It’s believed that Ingrezza stops a certain protein from working in your brain.
 By doing so, the drug may help decrease the messages that dopamine sends in your brain that cause involuntary movements.

 For more information about how Ingrezza works, talk with your doctor or pharmacist.

 How does Ingrezza compare with the drug Cogentin?

 Like Ingrezza, Cogentin (benztropine) was a drug that may be prescribed to treat side effects related to antipsychotic medications.
 (These are medications for certain mental health disorders.)
 Currently, Cogentin is discontinued.
 But generic benztropine is still available for prescription.

 While Ingrezza is used to treat TD and chorea due to Huntington’s disease, benztropine is used to treat extrapyramidal symptoms.
 Extrapyramidal symptoms tend to occur earlier than TD or chorea and may include symptoms such as muscle stiffness, restlessness, and tremors.
 Benztropine can also be used with other medications to treat parkinsonism.